takeshape/takeshape-demo/README.md

 ## Deploying your templates
+When you are done tinkering and are ready to put your site online follow these steps:
 1. Configure a Static Site in the TakeShape webapp.
     1. Open your project in TakeShape
     1. Click on "Static Sites" from the project dropdown menu.